CasonKChance/Robotics_Portfolio/unicycle_robot_sim_2d/README.md

 After each simulation step, the simulator checks the robot's current position against the world.

-The simulation can enter one of several terminal states:
+The simulation can enter one of several states:

 ```text
 Running